kubernetes-sigs/gateway-api-inference-extension/docs/proposals/004-endpoint-picker-protocol/README.md

 The value associated with this metadata field is a comma delimited string.
 The following status values are supported:

-- endpoint=<ip:port>: the endpoint which received the request; depending on endpoint health and connectivity status, the data plane may have had to attempt multiple endpoints (see [#DestinationEndpoint]).
+- endpoint=ip:port: the endpoint which received the request; depending on endpoint health and connectivity status, the data plane may have had to attempt multiple endpoints (see [Destination Endpoint](#destination-endpoint)).

 ### Why envoy.lb namespace as a default?
 The `envoy.lb` namespace is a predefined namespace.
 One common way to use the selected endpoint returned from the server, is [envoy subsets](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/upstream/load_balancing/subsets)  where host metadata for subset load balancing must be placed under `envoy.lb`.
 Note that this is not related to the subsetting feature discussed above, this is an enovy implementation detail.